-Last Updated on April 8, 2021 by Grow with Bovees
+Last Updated on November 26, 2021 by Grow with Bovees

-The Difference Between Henbit and Purple Deadnettle
+The Difference Between Purple Flowered Weeds — Wild Violet, Henbit & Purple Deadnettle

 How Do You Treat Henbit — Pre-Blooms?

-Where to look?
-Henbit invades thin and weak parts of lawns and is often found in shady areas too, due to water not being evaporated efficiently.
+Henbit, invades thin and weak parts of lawns and turf grass, as do most common weeds, and is often found in shady garden areas of moist soil too, due to water not being evaporated efficiently.

 Control Of Henbit In A Lawn

-After calculating the size of the area you need to cover, and following the mixing ratios on the product you have, you can mix the herbicide and water up in a 1–1.5-gallon handheld or backpack sprayer.
+After calculating the size of the area you need to cover, and following the mixing ratios on the product you have, you can mix the herbicide and water in a 1–1.5-gallon handheld or backpack sprayer.

-Check the weather beforehand, and try to do it on a rain less, windless day (or at least when winds are low speed) and when no rain is forecast for the following day.
+Check the weather beforehand, and try to do it on a rainless, windless day (or at least when winds are low speed) and when no rain is forecast for the following day.

-If you feel it is necessary, reapplication of the product can be done at this point, but keep in mind that herbicides contain strong chemicals, and usually labels restrict uses to just 2 in a one-year period.
+If you feel it is necessary, reapplication of the product can be done, but keep in mind that herbicides contain strong chemicals, and should be restricted to using them 2 times in a one-year period.

 How Do You Treat Henbit – Post Blooms?